BlueMap-Minecraft/BlueMapWiki/community/Chat.md

 We've finally arrived at the last step.
 Just one more plugin and a tiny bit of nginx configuration.

-Copy the final plugin jar from your PC to the server and restart it.
-`scp build/BlueMap-Chat*.jar 12.34.56.789:~/minecraft-server/data/plugins`
+Download [BlueMap-Chat](https://github.com/Chicken/Auth/releases/tag/bluemap-chat-v0.1.0) and transfer it `scp Downloads/BlueMap-Chat*.jar 12.34.56.789:~/minecraft-server/data/plugins`
 Us Docker users have to fiddle with the ips and ports again.
 Edit the `plugins/BlueMap-Chat/config.yml` to have `ip: "0.0.0.0"` and `docker-compose.yml` ports section to have `"127.0.0.1:8800:8800/tcp"`.